Cerro El Pital is the highest road of El Salvador

-Cerro El Pital is a high mountain peak at an elevation of 2.730m (8,957ft) above the sea level, located on the border of El Salvador and Honduras.
+Cerro El Pital is a high mountain peak at an elevation of 2.709m (8,887ft) above the sea level, located on the border of El Salvador and Honduras.

 Located within the Reserva Biologica El Pital, the road to the summit is totally unpaved.
 4x4 vehicle required.
 It is one of the most popular tourist draws in El Salvador, with great biodiversity in a wide altitudinal range containing many endangered species of flora and fauna.
-The cloud forest has some of the rarest plants and animals in the country, includingquetzals and other endangered species.
-To reach the summit of the pass, starting from San Ignacio, the ascent is 8.95 km long, with an elevation gain of 1.210 meters and an average percentage of 13.5 %.
+The cloud forest has some of the rarest plants and animals in the country, including quetzals and other endangered species.

 Pic: Miguel Guzmán